google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

-This piece of information is included in the final output of the HKDF and I imagine is largely there to help browsers identify that the decryption was successful / what the decrypted information is. *Note* the `\0` is just to add a byte with value of 0 to end of the Buffer.
+This piece of information is included in the final output of the HKDF and I imagine is largely there to help browsers identify that the decryption was successful / what the decrypted information is.
+(Note that the `\0` is just to add a byte with value of 0 to end of the Buffer.)

 So our Pseudo Random Key is simply running the auth, shared secret and a piece of encoding info through HKDF (i.e. making it cryptographically stronger).